jordan-wong/jordan-wong/README.md

 ### Hi! 👋
 ## My name is Jordan :)
-I'm a computer science student at York University in Toronto, Canada.
+I'm a computer science alumnus at York University from Toronto, Canada.
-I'm a growing software developer, and I love to create software to help make people's lives better!
+I currently work at Datadog, working on our open-source clients.